 The first (and most common) has an elasticated strip which stretches to allow your cat to slip out should it become snagged.
 Then there are the cat safety collars.

 Safety collars are the safest type of collar.
 They are designed to break enough pressure is applied, therefore greatly reducing the chance of choking.
 The safety collars are the best type to use on your cat.

 There are many different types of flea collar on the market.
-Some are insecticide only & work by killing adult fleas on the cat.
-Other flea collars contain IGR's to kill the eggs & larvae.
+Some are insecticide only and work by killing adult fleas on the cat.
+Other flea collars contain IGR's to kill the eggs and larvae.

-Flea collars often only kill fleas on the cat's head & neck, but fleas further down the body survive.
+Flea collars often only kill fleas on the cat's head and neck, but fleas further down the body survive.

 Some cats can develop a rash from the chemicals in the flea collar.
-This is known as "flea collar dermatitis or flea collar rash".
-If your cat develops a rash from the flea collar, it should be removed immediately & an alternative flea control method should be used in future.
+This is known as flea collar dermatitis or flea collar rash.
+If your cat develops a rash from the flea collar, it should be removed immediately and an alternative flea control method should be used in future.